Common Video Ad Errors And How to Fix Them

 When configuring timeout settings, it’s important to balance load times with errors to limit the amount of missed ad opportunities.
 Ad load times can also be optimized by working with your buyer platforms to troubleshoot their ad creative and enforce bitrate and size restrictions.

-Error 301 indicates that a URI within the VAST or VPAID creative timed out.
-This could be due to errors on requests, such as an invalid or unreachable URI, and security exceptions related to HTTP/HTTPS.
+This error indicates that the URI within the VAST or VPAID creative is invalid or unreachable within the timeout limit.
 The most common reason for Error 301 is a poor network connection or heavy latency.
+One way to reduce these errors is to make sure your player, site, and apps are optimized for mobile delivery.